-While most emergency assistance funds rely almost extensively on employer contributions for funding, there are many ways to raise money at the outset and over the long-term that go beyond employee contributions.
+While most disaster & hardship relief funds rely almost extensively on employer contributions for funding, there are many ways to raise money at the outset and over the long-term that go beyond team member contributions.
 To maximize a fund’s potential, it is important to think outside the box and come up with creative ways to keep the contributions coming in.

 Starting at the top is an excellent way to get a cash infusion.
 Top executives can make donations to help get a fund to a certain goal amount, or even to get the ball rolling initially as the fund launches.
-A clever fundraising idea is to consider allowing employees to cash in unused sick days to donate to the fund.
-It is a painless way to raise money, without the sting of actual cash coming out of the employee’s pocket.
+A clever fundraising idea is to consider allowing team members to cash in unused sick days to donate to the fund.
+It is a painless way to raise money, without the sting of actual cash coming out of the team member’s pocket.

 Encouraging contributions does not have to be boring, either.
-Consider an annual gala or concert, where employees and community members can purchase tickets to a night out, while benefitting the emergency assistance fund.
+Consider an annual gala or concert, where team members and community members can purchase tickets to a night out, while benefiting the disaster and hardship relief fund.
 These larger-scale events are highly visible in the community and are very effective at both fundraising and raising awareness.

-Finally, remember that your community has a stake in the well-being of your employees as well.
-Soliciting donations from local organizations or by inviting them to participate in your internal fundraising events can be a win-win situation for both your organization’s fund, and in establishing close ties to other organizations in the places you conduct business.
+Finally, remember that your community has a stake in the well-being of your team members as well.
+Soliciting donations from local organizations or by inviting them to participate in your internal fundraising events can be a win-win situation for both the fund, and in establishing close ties to other organizations in the places you conduct business.